macaron-css/macaron/README.md

 }
 ```

-### Classnames API
+### Styling API

-The classnames API is the same api is vanilla-extract, but allows styles to be defined in the same file, increasing the authoring experience.
+The styling API is the same api is vanilla-extract, but allows styles to be defined in the same file, increasing the authoring experience.

 Check out [vanilla-extract docs](https://vanilla-extract.style/documentation/styling-api/)